Plenty to choose from

 Whether you’re a voracious reader who resides in Thailand or a traveller seeking a light read, Bangkok has a number of quality bookstores to choose from.
-At these 10 shops, you’ll find everything from Buddhist meditation manuals to Charles Dickens, and modern Thai politics to the Berenstain Bears.
+At these shops you’ll find everything from meditation manuals to Dickens and modern Thai politics to the Berenstain Bears.

 Dasa Book Cafe

 Easy to find on Sukhumvit Road, Dasa is Bangkok’s best secondhand book shop.
 With creaky hardwood floors, narrow stairways, soft lighting and an intimate coffee shop, those who prefer a cosy browsing experience could lose themselves here for hours.
 The shop spans three levels and offers some 20,000 used titles in English as well as French and German.
 Many softcover books go for under 100 baht, and Dasa is usually quick to purchase books that you’re finished with.
 The shop is stacked on fiction, though a decent selection of history, bio, art, Thai/Asian culture, travel, children’s and a handful of new titles can also be found.

 714/4 Sukhumvit Road (between Soi 26 & 28)

 T: (02) 661 2993

 Open daily 10:00-20:00